Code Samples

 export ECGRID__APIKEY=your-key-here

-The double underscore (__) in the environment variable name is the .NET configuration hierarchy separator — it maps to ECGrid:ApiKey in appsettings.json.
+The double underscore (__) maps to ECGrid:ApiKey in appsettings.json.

 REST vs SOAP

-If you are starting a new integration, use the REST samples.
-The SOAP samples are provided for teams maintaining or migrating existing SOAP-based integrations.
+For new integrations use the REST samples.
+SOAP samples are for teams maintaining or migrating existing SOAP-based code.